Do you know what to grab *FIRST* when the SHTF? Looking at recent events reveals a pattern of items that always disappear first…

 Extra items worth mentioning

 A good manual or belt operated grain grinder would be a valuable tool.
-A fire piston is a handheld device that can start a fire with just air, it makes a great addition to any plan.
 Put together a bug out bag (BOB) for every member of your family and set up multiple meeting areas around your neighborhood.

 Walkie Talkies are great but remember to buy rechargeable batteries and a solar battery charger.
 Print out or copy any important documents you may need (especially ones online) now instead of later.
 Build any buildings you need ,such as a smoke house or root cellar, now instead of later.
 Stock up on some motor oil, it can be used to lubricate and protect metal items and tools.